Last modified: May 1, 2023

 Moderation of your content and other content on the Business Profile

-Google is not responsible for your Business Profile or the entity listed on your profile.
+Google is not responsible for your Business Profile.
 But, once you’ve claimed it, you understand that we have the right, but not the obligation, to moderate the content you provide using Business Profile Services.

 We’re constantly striving to ensure that information in your Business Profile is complete, relevant and up to date so that the business details displayed on Google are as useful as possible for you and our users.
 This means that, occasionally, we may choose not to display your content (for example, if trusted signals indicate that your content is not accurate).
 We may also choose to show an edited version of your content or content from an alternative source in place of your content.
 Learn more about how Google sources and displays information in Business Profiles.